berikv/berikv.github.io/_posts/2021-10-01-better-meetings.md

 If these thoughts sound familiar to you, you came to the right place.

-Did you know that meetings receive the lowest productivity score of all office activities?
+Did you know that meetings receive the lowest productivity rating? *Add reference to actual data*

 Not only that, meetings are also expensive for the company you work for.
 Lets calculate how much a meeting actually cost your company.
 Open your calendar and add all the time spend in meetings last week.
 Then multiply by the average amount of people in those meetings, then multiply by the average hourly rate.
 I insist you do that now.
 Calculate the total meeting cost for your team.